Young boy dies in Texas floodwaters as authorities make more than 200 rescues across state | KRDO

 Young boy dies in Texas floodwaters as authorities make more than 200 rescues across state

-(CNN) — The body of a five-year-old boy was recovered from floodwaters near Fort Worth, Texas, on Sunday, as search and rescue teams statewide continue to patrol streets and neighborhoods inundated by rainfall.
+(CNN) — The body of a 4-year-old boy was recovered from floodwaters near Fort Worth, Texas, on Sunday, as search and rescue teams statewide continue to patrol streets and neighborhoods inundated by rainfall.

-The death is the first reported fatality following storms that have prompted disaster declarations for over a third of the state’s counties.
+The death is the first of at least two reported fatalities following storms that have prompted disaster declarations for over a third of the state’s counties.

 Johnson County Emergency Management Coordinator Jamie Moore said the deceased boy was found after authorities responded to a call around 2 a.m. for a vehicle stuck in rapidly moving water, in Johnson County, about 30 miles south of Fort Worth.

-The boy, along with a man and woman, all got out of the car, but a 911 caller said they were swept into the floodwaters when they tried to get to safe ground, according to Moore.
+The boy, Lucas Warren, along with his mother Chelsea Warren and her husband, all got out of the car, but a 911 caller said they were swept into the floodwaters when they tried to get to safe ground, according to Moore.

+“A current came up real high, and he just let go,” Chelsey Warren told Fort Worth TV station KXAS.
+“And I didn’t hear anything from him.
+I think he just went under.”

 First responders arrived and were able to rescue the man and woman around 5 a.m., said Moore, who was involved in the search.
 The man and woman were transported to the hospital.

-The body of the young boy was found in the water around 7:20 a.m., Moore said.
+The body of the boy, who was going to turn 5 in three weeks, was found in the water around 7:20 a.m., Moore said.

 “I hope you will keep this family in your prayers,” Moore told CNN.

-Note: Correction: An earlier version of this story misstated Lucas Warren’s age.
-He was 4.